Table of Contents

 </style>

-You can control how many posts display per page from the package.json
+You can control how many posts to display per page from the theme `package.json` file.
+Open that file using a [code editor](#theme-editing-tools) and change the `posts_per_page` value from 8 to a number.

 "config": {